 Contributions of Sir Edwin Lutyen and Sir Herbert Baker

-Lutyen designed Rashtrapati Bhavan, formerly the Viceroy s residence.
-It is built sandstone and has design features like canopies and jaali from Rajasthan.
+- Lutyen designed Rashtrapati Bhavan, formerly the viceroy’s residence.
+It is built of sandstone and has design features like canopies and jaali from Rajasthan.

-Similarly, Baker, who came to India to work with Lutyen, had also designed many buildings in New Delhi such as Central Secretariat building, Parliament House, Bungalows of MPs, etc.
+- Similarly, Baker, who came to India to work with Lutyen, had also designed many buildings in New Delhi such as the Central Secretariat building, Parliament House, bungalows of MPs, etc.

 Architecture after Independence